freezer333/ramapo/source/courses/cmps147/f18th/pass-by-reference-example-quadratic.md

 ### Using pass-by-reference
 Pass by reference lets us get around this problem.
 When passing parameters into a function with an ampersand (&), the function can make changes to the parameter, and the calling function will be able to see those changes.

-In our main function, we will now declare too more variables, `root1` and `root2`.
+In our main function, we will now declare two more variables, `root1` and `root2`.
 They will be doubles, and we will pass those variables *into* `quad` - EVEN THOUGH THEY HAVE NO VALUE YET.

 ```c++
 int main() {